danse-inelastic/pyre/docs/debugging.rst

 Journals can be easily directed to different devices.
 By default, journal writes to a terminal-like device that directly outputs to screen.
-Another very useful device is actualy a journal daemon.
+Another very useful device is a journal daemon.

 Journal daemon